Complete Guide to Selling a House As-Is

 How to Sell Your House As-Is

-You may be asking how to sell your house as-is.
 Whether you sell the house to a cash buyer or with a real estate agent, here are the steps you should follow.

 Step 1: Disclose material facts